tochukwumunonye/Shutter/README.md

 ## Design
 - Constraint layouts were also used to prevent nested views and ensure layouts rendered in less than 60 frames per second which prevents UI jank
 - Made consideration for An architecture(MVVM) which will ensure separation of concerns.
 Preventing memory leaks, threading issues while also testable and scalable
-- -For seamless scrolling I chose to use the paging library for pagination
+- For seamless scrolling I chose to use the paging library for pagination

+## Architecture